 If we find a bulging disc is the cause of your pain, then the best treatment is a combination of the following:

 - specific low force techniques which improve spinal function without aggravating your disc

 - active rest (keep moving while avoiding aggravating activities)

 - non-steroidal anti-inflammatory drugs such as ibuprofen when needed

-There are also many different exercise approaches that can help you stay healthy such as pilates, yoga, swimming, hydrotherapy or a gym program that we may be advise you to do.
+There are also many different exercise approaches which can help you stay healthy such as Pilates, yoga, swimming, hydrotherapy, or a gym program we may advise you to do.